A Tumblr by Trevor Corson

 First things first.
 What is it?
 It’s fake.
 Instead of being real wasabi, it’s just plain old horseradish, plus some mix of mustard extract, citric acid, yellow dye no. 5, and blue dye no. 1.
 It comes in big industrial bags as a powder, and the chefs mix it with water before dinner to make that caustic paste.

-Real wasabi, pictured at right, is a delicate, finicky plant that’s extremely difficult to grow and even more difficult to handle.
+As I write in The Story of Sushi, real wasabi, pictured above, is a delicate, finicky plant that’s extremely difficult to grow and even more difficult to handle.
 And it has a more delicate, complex, and sweeter flavor than the fake stuff you’re used to.
-People who attend my Sushi Concierge dinners are always surprised at how different the real thing tastes.
+People who attend my historical sushi dinners are always surprised at how different the real thing tastes.

 Real wasabi is a distant relative of horseradish that is native only to Japan and Sakhalin Island, a Russian outpost off Japan’s northern coast, and thrives best in shaded mountain streams.
 It’s rarely used at most sushi restaurants because it’s so expensive, so rare, and so volatile.